Chart Color Schemes

 Black Rock demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high, with 28.2% of residents currently enrolled in formal education.
+Educational participation is high, with 28.2% of residents currently enrolled in formal education as of the reported period.
 This includes 9.5% in secondary education, 8.4% in primary education, and 6.1% pursuing tertiary education.

 Frequently Asked Questions - Education